buttonwood-protocol/v1-periphery/README.md

-## Foundry
+## V1-Periphery

 **Periphery contracts for the Buttonwood-V1 Protocol**

 Periphery consists of:

 - **Router**: A router that auto-wraps USD stablecoins into USDX/Consol before interacting with Core Contracts
+- **RolloverVault**: A vault that auto-deposits USDX into the next available OriginationPool
+- **FulfillmentVault**: A vault used by the fulfiller for increasing liquidity to fill orders

 ## Documentation